EnderiteFox/Friday-night-funkin-with-Pygame/README.md

 - add the chart json file from the song in the foldes, and rename it to chart.json
 - Make sure the chart.json file organisation is {"song":{"notes":[]}} (often you just have to add the entire file in {"song": the whole file}
 - Edit the json file in assets\MusicList.json to add the name of your song (This should be the same name as the folder that contains your music)
+- To edit the background just drop an image named Background.png and it will automatically use it as a background for your song (Tip: don't save it with color depth of 32 or the game will lag)
 - Play (Main menu script) and select your song